 You would need to get your student pass transferred to the new passport.
-Please contact International Office, UMP to make the necessary arrangements for the transfer of your student pass.
+Please contact the International Office of UMP to make the necessary arrangements for the transfer of your student pass.

 35. What is the procedure for a student pass renewal?

-A student pass renewal application must be submitted to International Office UMP, no later than eight (8) weeks prior to the current pass expiry date.
-Note that you will need to undergo a Malaysian medical screening once in two (2) years within seven (7) working days from the submission of renewal application.
+A student pass renewal application must be submitted to the International Office of UMP no later than eight (8) weeks prior to the current pass expiry date.
+Kindly take note that you will need to undergo a Malaysian medical screening once in two (2) years within seven (7) working days from the submission of renewal application.

-36. What is the validity of my student pass?
+36. What is the validity period of my student pass?

-The validity of a student pass is twelve (12) months or the duration of the course/program, whichever is shorter.
+The validity of a student pass is either twelve (12) months or within the duration of the course/program, whichever is shorter.

 37. Can I convert my social pass into a student pass?

 Immigration department does not allow the conversion from social pass to student pass for new applications any more.
-However, for renewal cases, Immigration will allow the conversion as long as the duration from the old student pass expiry date doesn't exceed 3 months.
+However, for renewal cases, Immigration will allow the conversion as long as the duration granted in the old student pass expiry date doesn't exceed 3 months.

 38. How long does it take to renew my student pass?

-39. At the end of my degree, can I get admission into another educational institution for another degree program?
+39. At the end of my degree, can I apply for admission into another educational institution for another degree program?

-Yes, however your current student pass would need to be cancelled by the Immigration Department of Malaysia.
+Yes,you can.
+However, your current student pass would need to be cancelled by the Immigration Department of Malaysia.
 A release letter from the existing educational institution and an offer letter from the educational institution would have to be submitted in order to process a new student pass application.
 You will then have to regard this application as a new application for study in Malaysia and make the appropriate application through the new educational institution.In the event that your new application is within six (6) months of your previous application, you would not need to obtain a fresh Malaysian medical screening report.
-For the avoidance of doubt, your existing Malaysian medical screening report shall not be dated more than six (6) months from the date of your new application.
+To avoid confusion, your existing Malaysian medical screening report shall not be dated more than six (6) months from the date of your new application.

 E) DEPENDANT PASS

-For Postgraduate Students, you are allowed to bring your dependents only if you are studying full time in Malaysia on a course/program that is more than twelve (12) months, at the discretion of the Immigration Department of Malaysia.
-For Undergraduate Students, please contact International Office, UMP for more details.
+For Postgraduate Students, you are allowed to bring your dependants only if you are studying full time in Malaysia on a course/program that is more than twelve (12) months, at the discretion of the Immigration Department of Malaysia.
+For Undergraduate Students, please contact the International Office of UMP for more details.

 41. Who can be my dependants?